isurfer21/date-shortener/README.md

 A tool to shorten (encode) the date and expand (decode) shortened date back to original date

 ## Introduction
-I have developed a new way to encode/decode dates within 3 characters by using base-36 format.
+I have developed a new way to encode/decode dates within 3 or 4 characters by using base-99 format.

-#### What is a base 36 format?
+#### What is a base 99 format?

-> Base 36 or hexatridecimal is a positional numeral system using 36 as the radix.
-The choice of 36 is convenient in that the digits can be represented using the Arabic numerals 0-9 and the Latin letters A-Z.

-In simple language, base-36 format refers to series of 0-9 followed by A-Z characters, i.e., 0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZ; where each character refers to the position index in series.
+In simple language, base-99 format refers to series of 0-9 followed by small & capital A-Z characters and variations of vowel characters, i.e., 0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZàèìòùÀÈÌÒÙáéíóúÁÉÍÓÚâêîôûÂÊÔÛÎäëïöüÄËÏ; where each character refers to the position index in series.

 e.g., `12 → C, 19 → J, 34 → Y`

 Now here is a way to use the same logic for date, so to do that let us take a date and encode it as

-`25-Oct-2019 → 25-10-2019 → 25.10.19 → P.A.J → paj`
+`15-8-2019 -> 15.8.2019 -> f.8.kj -> f8kj`

 Similarly, decode it back as

-`paj → P.A.J → 25.10.19 → 2019-10-25 → 25-Oct-2019`

-Note, here `P.A.J` is converted to lowercase as paj to make it more compact.
+`f8kj -> f.8.kj -> 15.8.2019 -> 15-8-2019`

 ## Usage
 Open the application in terminal & run the required commands as shown below